 This resource is for educators working to build their own competency facilitating classroom conversations about critical topics like identity, discrimination and inequality.

-Find suggestions for preventing and navigating a bias- or hate-related crisis in our guide.
+This guide offers suggestions for preventing and navigating a bias- or hate-related crisis.
 It is designed primarily for school administrators, but teachers, staff, counselors and students also may find guidance here.

 Reading groups that bring students, educators and families together benefit everyone.
 This guide offers step-by-step instructions for planning reading groups that include and empower the entire community.